CloudCannon/documentation/src/collections/_drafts/contact-form-improvements.md

 **Fixes:**

 * Save button no longer incorrectly enabled on initial open in certain configurations
-* Prevent more cases of search engines indexing testing domains
 * Ensure save button is enabled when changing externally linked image to a new uploaded image with no other changes
 * Prevent a cross domain referrer leak
 * Prevent a potential OAuth issue